Welcome to Lincoln High School Technology Page

 Thomas L. Friedman, in his book, The World is Flat, states: “The flat-world platform is the product of a convergence of the personal computer (which allowed every individual suddenly to become the author of his or her own content in digital form) with fiber-optic cable (which suddenly allowed all those individuals to access more and more digital content around the world for next to nothing) with the rise of work flow software (which enabled individuals all over the world to collaborate on that same digital content from anywhere, regardless of the distances between them).”

-We now have become a school with Internet access in every classroom and by 2009, our school will have wireless campus-wide.
-These technology changes open a window through which we can peer into the lives and experiences of people all over the globe, in all fields from astronomy, arts, and sciences.
-It allows us to touch and be touched by the feelings and sentiments of others whom we have never met.
-It presents new venues for learning and collaboration with new found friends and colleagues.
-The world has suddenly grown smaller as we visit our relatives in various parts of the country and the globe with the click of a mouse.
+Our school has wifi campus-wide and all students can log in using their single sign on school email.
+Many students have computers checked out to them and we have numerous Chromebook carts throughout the school with general use labs.
+The increase in technology schoolwide opens a window through which we can peer into the lives and experiences of people all over the globe, in all fields from astronomy, arts, and sciences.
 It provides quick and easy access to information needed to help us solve everyday problems.
 It offers new career opportunities and new ways of prospering.
 And it is just plain fun discovering so many ideas presented by so many people in so many unique expressions.
-It helps us to feel connected to the global community.

 We, as educators should take full advantage of its lure and plug our students into this vast storehouse of information that will stimulate their thirst for knowledge and challenge them to seek further.
 This revolution in communications and technology is also revolutionizing the teaching/learning process.
 Colleges and universities expect that freshmen students come to them knowing how to access the Internet and use it for research and collaboration.
 The job market is wide open for those who have computer skills, are information literate and able to solve real world problems in the workplace.
 Students who are not prepared thus find themselves at a grave disadvantage.
 By giving our students access to this world stage we significantly increase their access to information and widen their sphere of influence.
 We empower them to reach out and touch the world with their ideas, values, knowledge and understanding - or lack there-of.
 It should be made ever so clear that with this greater sphere of influence comes greater social responsibility.